sfigg/commercialization-public/test/hlk/windows-hardware-lab-kit.md

 >[!IMPORTANT]
 > Certification for Windows Server 2016, Azure Stack, and SDDC must continue to meet the Windows Hardware Compatibility Requirements as stated in version 1607 of documentation; must use version 1607 of the HLK (build 14393) with matching playlist and supplemental content to generate logs; and must follow policies as stated in the Windows Server Policy document.
 Questions about the Azure Stack, SDDC programs, or how to submit the results for solution validation should be directed to the appropriate Microsoft technical account manager or partner management contact.

-## Download Supplemental HLK Resources

-In addition to installing the Windows Hardware Lab Kit, you may also want to download and use playlists or filters.
-Certain tests also require downloading supplemental content.

-### Windows Hardware Compatibility playlist
+## Download Windows Hardware Compatibility playlist

 Get the official Windows Hardware Compatibility playlist so you can run the Windows HLK tests that ensure your hardware meets the requirements for compatibility with Windows 10.
 - [Download the Windows Hardware Compatibility playlist](http://aka.ms/HLKPlaylist)